15+ React Hooks Interview Questions 2025: useState, useEffect & Custom Hooks

 reactinterview-questionshooksfrontendjavascript

-According to the 2024 State of JS survey, 99% of React developers use hooks—yet "explain when to use useCallback vs useMemo" remains one of the most commonly failed interview questions.
+React Hooks power 99% of modern React applications, yet "explain when to use useCallback vs useMemo" remains one of the most commonly failed interview questions.
 The gap between using hooks and understanding them is where most candidates stumble.
-Here's how to stand out.

 • useState for local component state